mitadrudeb/devpulse-2023/README.md

 ## Tools used

-- Python 3.11
+* Python 3.11
-- pandas, numpy
+* pandas, numpy
-- matplotlib, seaborn
+* matplotlib, seaborn
-- Jupyter Notebook
+* Jupyter Notebook
-- Chart.js (for the dashboard)
+* Chart.js (for the dashboard)
-- SQLite (for some of the SQL-based exercises)
+* SQLite (for some of the SQL-based exercises)
-- AI coding assistants (Claude, ChatGPT) — used occasionally for debugging errors and understanding concepts I was stuck on
+* Git/GitHub, Stack Overflow, official documentation, and AI assistants (Claude, ChatGPT) for debugging support and concept clarification

 ---